mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 }
 {% endhighlight %}

-Or, we could create the following interface to describe the persistence capabilities around `User` objects in our domain:
+Or, we could create the following type class to describe the persistence capabilities around `User` objects in our domain:

 {% highlight scala %}
 trait UserRepository[F[_]] {